-At the conclusion of the 1960 season Ken approached John to seek support in forming a new club.
-Along the way other early recruits were Jeff Wright, John Oakes and Harry Johnson who started the hard work of forming the Club and later on Ewan Craggs and Don Henville got behind the Club.
-Though the need of another club was obvious, it was difficult getting the Club established.
+At the conclusion of the 1960 season, Ken approached John to seek support in forming a new club.
+Along the way, other early recruits were Jeff Wright, John Oakes and Harry Johnson who started the hard work of forming the Club and later on Ewan Craggs and Don Henville got behind the Club.
+Though the need for another club was obvious, it was difficult getting the Club established.
 After advertising in the local press and placing posters in strategic parts of the district, results were negligible.

 It is interesting to note that on the day of signing on members at Breen Park, Caringbah Rangers signed on approximately 300 players, whilst North Caringbah signed on one.
 The boy’s name was David Forrest.
 Other players who had previously signed were Peter De Witt, Raymond De Witt, Phillip Chipman and Harry Johnson.

-Unperturbed at this setback, the Committee remained resolute in forming the Club by stopping boys and asking them if they would like to play soccer.
+Unperturbed at this setback, the Committee remained resolute at forming the Club by stopping boys and asking them if they would like to play soccer.
 The method finally got results and North Caringbah entered three teams in the competition in the under 8, 9 and 11 age groups.
-The nine year old team consisted of only ten players during the first round of competition, whilst the under 11 team was a composite squad made of both ten and eleven year old players.
+The nine-year-old team consisted of only ten players during the first round of competition, whilst the under 11 team was a composite squad made of both ten and eleven-year-old players.

 The results of the first games played by the Club were;

 Scorers for North Caringbah: K. Reid (2), S. Wright (1)

 11C North Caringbah 2 V Miranda 4

 Scorers for North Caringbah: P. Chipman (1), P. Wright (1)

 Ken Reid had the honour of scoring the first goal for the Club.